joel-298/FEE-ZOMATO-CLONE--react.js-/README.md

   For child-to-parent communication, we have employed callback functions (this concept is known as "lifting state up").
 9) React Hooks:
   The project utilizes several React Hooks such as useState, useEffect, and useContext to manage state, lifecycle events, and shared data between components.

+Limitations:-
+1) Search-Bar :
+  Search-Bar does not work for now ....